Back to BlogEcosystem Integration

 Implementation Example: Email Validation on User Signup

-Automatically validate email addresses when users register using database triggers and AppHighway's Email Validator.
+Automatically validate email addresses when users register using database triggers and AppHighway''s Email Validator.

 Step 1: Create PostgreSQL Trigger